Big Number Change: Special services and freephone

 The 0500 (Mercury FreeCall) code remained in use after The Big Number Change, but no new numbers were allocated after 28 April 2001.
-The 0500 range was eventually ceased on 3 June 2017, with numbers transferred to 0808 5xx xxxx equivalents during a three year transition period prior to that date.
+The 0500 range was eventually ceased on 3 June 2017, with numbers transferred to 0808 5xx xxxx equivalents during a three-year transition period prior to that date.

-The 0800 (BT Freefone) code has remained, but no new nine-digit numbers have been allocated since 1997.
+The 0800 (BT Free phone) code has remained, but no new nine-digit numbers have been allocated since 1997.
 Instead, all 0800 numbers issued since that time have ten digits after the leading 0 or +44.

 Premium rate

 The following changes were made to non-geographic numbering ranges to bring them in the 090x premium rate range.